lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

 />
 </div>

 ...
 Success 🎉 !
-Our custom Universal Receiver Delegate worked as expected!
+Our custom LSP1 Delegate forwarder worked as expected!

 ## Congratulations 🥳

-You now have a fully functional custom Universal Receiver Delegate contract that will automatically forward a certain amount of the allowed received tokens to another UP!
+You now have a fully functional custom LSP1 Delegate contract that will automatically forward a certain amount of the allowed received tokens to another UP!